 Our partner Sara is the creative energy behind the Go Gingham blog.
-During Earth Month, she’s sharing with us some of the ways that her family has found to live well, recycle more and waste less.
+She shared with us some of the ways that her family has found to live well, recycle more and waste less.
 And since food is a big expenditure for everyone — especially for families — you know we asked her about eating organic on a budget!
 Sara makes her grocery cart count by setting priorities, knowing prices and connecting…with her neighbors and with the Earth.

 We’d like to buy all organic food, but our family budget has other plans.
 So we look for the sweet spot where good for you, good for the environment and good for the pocketbook come together.
 Here’s how we feed our family well and eat organic on a budget:

 - We cook at home.
 Our priority is wholesome and organic foods, so we rarely eat out.

 - We choose consciously.
 We follow the the Environmental Working Group's Shopper's Guide to Pesticides in Produce™ to decide which fruits and vegetables to buy organic only.

 - We eat organic produce in season.
 What’s in season is plentiful and usually less expensive.

 - We grow our own food.
 We’re lucky to have great garden space, but we use containers to great advantage, too.
 Moving pots and building raised beds in sunny locations means less grass to water and more food to eat.
 I also tuck spinach and Swiss chard plants in with my potted flowers!